latitudegames/Scripting/README.md

 As an example, if you set `state.memory.authorsNote` to `the following paragraphs are scary.`, the AI will see `[Author's note: the following paragraphs are scary.]` three lines back, causing it to be more likely to generate scary text.
 Another example could be `a dragon will show up soon` or `the player will soon receive a quest`.

-### Quests
-You can modify the quests property to change the quests of the adventure mid game.

 ### Input Modifier
 Called each time the player gives an input and has the opportunity to modify that input.